AnitVarghese/Laptop-code-animation/README.md

 https://github.com/user-attachments/assets/8946722a-7d1c-40a7-a3dd-0fb7bebba019

-PS: I had to use JS just for the switch, cz commmon... i gotta switch on my laptop yeah? and this was fun.
+PS: I had to use JS just for the switch, cz commmon..i gotta switch on my laptop yeah? and this was fun.